 Dr. Penoel, a world known researcher of the uses of therapeutic essential oils, studied Myrtle for balancing glandular system and thyroid.

 Because of its soothing and support of the respiratory system it is contained in Purification and RC blends.
-These are both blends that I would diffuse of in a humidifier to help with lung or sinus congestion or infection.
+These are both blends that I would diffuse of in a humidifier to support the respiratory system.